ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} volumes.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage volumes**.
 2. Locate the volume from the list that you want to add user tags.
 3. In the **tags** column, click **Add tags**.
-4. In the Add tags menu, enter the user tags that you want to apply to this volume.
+4. Enter the user tags that you want to apply to this volume.
 Tags display as you type.

-   You can also add **access management tags** to a volume from the Add tags menu.
+   You can also add **access management tags** to a volume.
 For more information about creating and adding access management tags, see [Apply access management tags to a volume](#storage-add-access-mgt-tags).
    {: note}

 5. When you're done adding tags, click **Save**.
 When you refresh the screen, the list of {{site.data.keyword.block_storage_is_short}} shows the number of tags that are added in the **Tags** column.